 In 1852, at the age of thirty-three and after a year of operating his own engineering business at Williamstown, Lancashire-born blacksmith and engineer George Threlfall (1819-1897) arrived on the Sebastopol gold plain and immediately undertook blacksmith work repairing picks and tools for the miners.
-Little did he know that this fledgling business would be the genesis of the most iconic industry of nineteenth-century Ballarat.
+Little did he know that this fledgling business would be the genesis of the most iconic business of nineteenth-century Ballarat.

 At approximately thirty-nine years of age, English mechanical engineer Richard Carter (c1814-1883) came to Australia on board the Arrogant - arriving in Melbourne on 19 April 1853.
 He soon travelled to the Ballarat goldfields.

 Born in the year 1830 in Belfast (Ireland), mechanical engineer William Henry Shaw (1830-1896) arrived in Australia in October 1853.
 He worked briefly with George Threlfall at Sebastopol, then moved to Geelong to manage the small foundry of Frederick Moore.
-In early 1856 he returned to Ballarat to work again with George Threlfall in an expanded engineering business.

 Twenty-four year old English-born iron moulder Robert Holden (c1831-?) left his home in Belfast (Ireland) in late 1854 and travelled from Liverpool to Melbourne on board the James Baines - arriving in February 1855.
 Afterwards he joined his brother-in-law William Henry Shaw in Ballarat.

 Foundation to Incorporation